 Why do I need two pairs of glasses?

 There are many advantages to having multiple pairs of glasses.
-Whether you're a contact lens wearer and are looking to switch from contact lenses to glasses, or you're opting for glasses right away, here are some reasons why two pairs are better than one.
+Whether you're a contact lens wearer and are looking to switch from contact lenses to prescription glasses, or you're opting for glasses right away, here are some reasons why two pairs are better than one.

 Make your second pair of glasses prescription sunglasses